Internal decoherence in nano-object interferometry due to phonons: Introduction

 Finally, a third motivation is quantum technology.
 In addition to the quantum computer, there is metrology.
 A nano-object interference experiment will bring about cutting-edge metrological capabilities, e.g., in the measurement of gravity \cite{Rademacher_2020}, including geodesic studies and mineral searches, or in acceleration sensing.

-Let us briefly note that the aims of such an endeavor cannot be obtained by laser-based matter interferometry.
-First, laser pulses can be absorbed and scattered by the nano-object (\NO) and, as already shown in experiments, they heat up the object and can lead to its loss or destruction.\cite{Rahman_2016} Light scattering also increases the decoherence rate.
-Second, laser-based matter-wave interferometry requires an appropriate optical transition, and this severely restricts its applicability to massive solid objects.
-Here we consider a Stern-Gerlach interferometer (SGI) which does not use light pulses to generate the spatial superposition.
+Let us briefly note that the aims of such an endeavor are {difficult to be obtained} by laser-based matter interferometry.
+First, laser pulses can be absorbed and scattered by the nano-object (\NO) and, as already shown in experiments, they heat up the object and can lead to its {opaqueness} or destruction.\cite{Rahman_2016} Light scattering also increases the spatial decoherence rate, {if it can resolve the two paths}.
+Second, laser-based matter-wave interferometry requires an appropriate optical transition, and this severely restricts its applicability to massive solid objects. {Such optical transitions have been suggested \cite{Albrecht_2014}, but they suffer from two major drawbacks: (a) they typically require cryogenic temperatures and as noted the light impinging on the object heats it and cooling a free-space object is extremely hard; (b) they give very low recoil velocities and thousands of these transitions would be required for significant splitting in a short time.
+For example, for a $10^{-20}$\,kg \NO, the optical recoil velocity is on the order of $10^{-8}$\,m/s whereas a continued acceleration of say $100\,{\rm m/s}^2$ for a short period of say $100\,\mu$s gives a velocity six orders of magnitude higher.} Here we consider a Stern-Gerlach interferometer (SGI) {which utilizes magnetic gradients rather than} light pulses to generate the spatial superposition.

 The state of the art for \NO interferometry utilises a beam of heavy molecules impinging on a grating.
 The heaviest molecules put in a superposition to date consist of up to 2000 atoms.\cite{Fein_2019,Shayeghi_2020} The SGI may go far beyond this limit.
 In the spirit of molecular-beam experiments, several proposals exist for slit-type experiments with higher masses, specifically including solid \NOs.\cite{Romero-Isart_2011,Pino_2018,Romero-Isart_2017} In these proposed experiments, none of which has been realized yet, the signal is a spatial interference pattern, reminiscent of the double-slit interference pattern.
 These proposals face several challenges.
 For example, for spatial interference patterns to form, a long time-of-flight (TOF) is required, and as the decoherence rate of delocalized massive-object states is expected to be high, a prolonged TOF seems impractical.
 Furthermore, for many of these configurations, the periodicity of the interference pattern is expected to be extremely small, so that high spatial resolution is required for detection, a resolution which may be beyond available technology, especially for high-efficiency detection.